apache/datasketches-memory/docs/intellij.md

 ![IntelliJ project structure dialog](img/intellij-project-structure.png "Intellij project structure dialogue")

+---

 #### Compiler arguments for JPMS

-Ensure that the required JPMS arguments are set for the compiler (Java 9 only)
+Ensure that the required JPMS arguments are set for the compiler (Java 9 only).
+These should be detected and set automatically based on the `pom.xml` configuration.

 ![IntelliJ java compiler arguments](img/intellij-java-compiler-arguments.png "Intellij project compiler arguments")